nimaid/python-onecondition/README.md

     return 1 / value
 ```
 This works for very simple cases, but what if we wanted to format more information into the error messages?
 What if we want a custom error type to represent specifically a validation error?
 What if we need to do 20, or 200 validations, instead of 2?
-You can start to see how quickly your boilerplate code for validation could clutter up your code.
+You can start to see how quickly your boilerplate for validation could clutter up your code.

 `onecondition` aims to solve this issue with a simple design philosophy: